Annual Rabies Vaccination clinics scheduled for May 4 and May 11

-The Knox County Health Department and the Knoxville Veterinarian Medical Association will offer rabies vaccinations for $10 per dog or cat on Saturdays, May 7 and 14, 2016, from 2 to 4:30 p.m. at select Knox County schools and the Knox County Health Department.
+The Knox County Health Department and the Knoxville Veterinary Medical Association will offer rabies vaccinations for $10 per dog or cat on Saturdays, May 4 and 11 from 2 to 4:30 p.m. at select Knox County schools and the Knox County Health Department.

 At the vaccination clinics, all pets must be restrained.
 Dogs should be on a leash, and cats should be in carriers or pillowcases (a pillowcase is preferred because the vaccine can be administered through the cloth).
 Those with aggressive or uncontrollable dogs are advised to leave the pet in the car and ask for assistance at the registration desk.

 Gibbs High School

 Halls High School

 Knox County Health Dept.